fhellwig/sqlite-async/README.md

 ## API

+### Database.SQLITE3_VERSION

+Static getter that returns the version number of the `node-sqlite3` package currently being used by this module.

 ### Database.open(filename, mode)

 Static method that instantiates a new `Database` object and calls `Database#open(filename, mode)`.
 Returns a promise that is resolved with the Database instance.